Jagannath Temple, Puri: Char Dham

-The temple is one of the holiest Vaishnava Hindu Char Dham sites, the four divine pilgrimage sites, the other being Rameswaram, Badrinath and Dwarka.
-Though the origins are not clearly known, the Advaita school of Hinduism propagated by Adi Shankaracharya, who created Hindu monastic institutions across India, attributes the origin of Char Dham to the seer.
-The four temples lie across the four cardinal points, or four corners of India, and their attendant temples are Badrinath Temple at Badrinath in the north, Jagannath Temple at Puri in the east, Dwarakadheesh Temple at Dwarka in the west and Ramanathaswamy Temple at Rameswaram in the south.
-Though ideologically, the temples are divided between the sects of Hinduism, namely Shaivism and Vaishnavism, the four pilgrimage sites are fully Hinduism.
-The journey across the four cardinal points of India is considered sacred by Hindus, who aspire to visit these temples at least once in their lifetime.
-Traditionally, the trip starts at the eastern end from Puri, proceeding in a clockwise direction, in a manner typically followed for circumambulation in Hindu temples.
+The temple is one of the four Vaishnava Hindu pilgrimage sites collectively known as the Char Dham, the others being Rameswaram, Badrinath and Dwarka.
+The origins of the Char Dham are uncertain, but the Advaita school of Hinduism propagated by Adi Shankaracharya, who established Hindu monastic institutions across India, attributes the origin of Char Dham to the seer.
+The four temples are located at the cardinal points of India: Badrinath Temple in the north at Badrinath, Jagannath Temple in the east at Puri, Dwarakadheesh Temple in the west at Dwarka and Ramanathaswamy Temple in the south at Rameswaram.
+Although the temples are ideologically associated with different sections of Hinduism, namely Shaivism and Vaishnavism, the four pilgrimage sites are regarded as integral to Hinduism as a whole.
+The pilgrimage to the four cardinal points of India is regarded as sacred by Hindus, who aspire to visit these temples at least once in their lifetime.
+Traditionally, the pilgrimage begins at Puri in the east and proceeds clockwise, following the customary practice of circumambulation in Hindu temples.